FritzAndFriends/TagzApp/CONTRIBUTING.md

 ## Contact

-If you have any questions or concerns, please contact us at tagzapp@example.com.
+If you have any questions or concerns, please contact us at TBD.